 Even if the governing instruments were better constituted and of a higher moral character, still the State would not be what the State idea pretends to be.
 Theoretically, it is the collective wisdom and force of the community made available and organized for the general good; practically, it is as much of the intellect and power available in the community as the particular machinery of State organization will allow to come to the surface, which uses that machinery but also caught in it and hampered by it, and hampered also by the large amount of folly and selfish weakness that comes up in the same wave.
-Things would be much worse if there were not a field left for a less trammeled individual effort doing what the State cannot do, employing and using the sincerity, energy, idealism of the best individuals to attempt that which the State has not the wisdom or courage to attempt, getting that done which a collective conservatism and imbecility leave undone or actively oppose and suppress.
-It is this which is the really effective agent of collective progress.
-But we are now tending towards such an increase of organized State power and such a huge irresistible and complex State activity as will either eliminate free individual effort altogether or leave it dwarfed and cowed into helplessness.
+Things would be much worse if there were not a field left for a less trammeled individual effort doing what the State cannot do, employing and using the sincerity, energy, idealism of the best individuals to attempt that which the State has not the wisdom That American, English or French democratic capitalism has not as yet developed into fascism is not a result of its being anti-fascist.
+It simply is a result of the fact that democratic capitalism in the aforementioned countries feels strong enough and is not yet in urgent need of fascism.
+If and when there is noted a marked change or transformation in democratic capitalism, such a change does not lean towards freedom.
+On the contrary, it is in the direction of fascist capitalism.

-The State is neither the best mind of the nation nor is it even the sum of the commercial energies.
-It leaves out voluntary action, suppresses the working force and thinking mind of important miphraseology and delve deeply into the economic-political process, which displays itself before our very eyes in all capitalist countries, we could then clearly see that private capitalism heads in the direction of monopoly and imperialism.
+No one can deny that the main tendency of all democratic countries is to introduce -under the guise of democracy-a vaster government control over industry, more regulations, more meddling in the economic and social life of the inhabitants.
+And so, if we should relieve ourselves of the bewitching allurement of rhetorical phraseology and delve deeply into the economic-political process, which displays itself before our very eyes in all capitalist countries, we could then clearly see that private capitalism heads in the direction of monopoly and imperialism.
 The internal contradictions in capitalism, leading to industrial panics, unemployment, overproduction, class struggle and competitive disputes among capitalist factions themselves-all this leads inevitably towards fascism.

 Reaction and a new world war are now pervading our universe.
-For this the "democratic" states are as much to blame as the totalitarian states.
+For this the "democratic" states arc as much to blame as the totalitarian states.
 Hitler-ism, Fascism and Stalinism-they are all a direct product, a legitimate offspring, not only of capitalist monopoly, but also of state power, of centralized state monopoly.
 The latest world occurrences substantiate the fundamental thought of Anarchism.

 But one thing should be clear and certain to all students of social problems who have studied world events for the past 25 years: Marxian political and economic centralized socialism is openly exposed as completely bankrupt.
-Humanity will either drift into eternal slavery, disappear from the earth or it will search and perhaps find a new road through which it will find and attain real libertarian socialism.
+Humanity will either drift into eternal slavery, disappear from the earth or it will search and perhaps find a new road through which it will find and attain real libertarian socialism. the ONLY social doctrine which maintains that political force must be destroyed together with the economic.
+The anarchists believe that socialism can be realized only when the State and all its institutions are abolished, for the state is one of the chief causes of our social evils, a misfortune and a peril to suffering humanity.